In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 Bring the questions to your visit

-Each card gives you plain-language questions to ask — never instructions to change your treatment.
+Each card gives you plain questions you can ask.
+It never tells you to change your treatment on your own.

 Why this exists

-Modern psychiatry runs on guidelines — clear statements of what good care looks like.
-Check blood sugar when someone takes an antipsychotic.
+Good psychiatric care follows guidelines: clear statements of what should happen and when.
+Check someone’s blood sugar when they start an antipsychotic.
 See a patient within a week of leaving the hospital.
-Give an antidepressant a fair trial before calling it a failure.
-These aren’t controversial.
-They’re the field’s own rules.
+Give an antidepressant a fair trial before deciding it failed.
+None of this is controversial.
+It is the field’s own set of rules.

-Clinicians are carrying impossible caseloads; the point isn’t that any one of them fell short, it’s that good care shouldn’t depend on nobody dropping the ball.
-So we wrote the checklist down, in plain language, and pointed it at the one person with the most reason to care: you.
-Every item below is something you can ask about.
-None of it tells you to change your treatment — that’s always a conversation with your own clinician.
+So we wrote the checklist down in plain language and handed it to the person who has the most reason to care about it: you.
+Everything below is something you can ask about at a visit.
+None of it tells you to change your treatment.
+That is always a conversation with your own clinician.
 It just helps you walk in knowing what to ask for.

 Start with the big ones

-A few of the most common — and most consequential — gaps.
+A few of the most common gaps, and the ones that matter most.

 Antipsychotic safety